History of Looe Golf Club Seniors Section.

 2. Extra Ordinary General Meeting (EGM) of the Senior Section may be called by the Committee, or by written request by 6 or more members the request must give notice of the matter to be discussed.
 The meeting will then be arranged within 7-14 days.
 The matter to which the notice relates to will be the only topic open to discussion.
 For the meeting to proceed a Quorum of 25% of members must be present.

 3. Seniors Committee Meetings will be held at intervals determined by the Captain and Secretary as appropriate to manage Section harmony.
-Members who have concerns over the management, conduct or general running of the Section should discuss their concern with a Committee member who is bound to take the concern forward for discussion by the Committee.
+Members who have concerns over the management, conduct or general running of the Section should discuss their concern with a Committee member who is bound to take that concern forward for discussion by the Committee.

 1. The Committee understands the importance of presenting a fair and balanced selection of fun and competitive games to members and also the importance of maintaining member’s handicap status and completing the programme of inter-club matches.
 During the year, playing Tuesday and Thursday mornings, roughly 104 golfing opportunities are available to the Seniors.
 Of those 104 opportunities some 70% are given to Team Roll Ups, with 20% given to Stablefords and Medals i.e Qualifiers, and the remaining 10% given to others (Seniors Opens, Matches vs Ladies Etc.) Inter club matches are not included as a Roll Up will still take place on inter-club match days.